ashishbista/ashishbista.github.io/_posts/2013-12-30-forwarding-ftp-requests-with-iptables.md

 ### Background:

-Normally, we don't want to assign public IP, floating IP in OpenStack terminology, to each server in our cloud just because of a couple of reasons — public (IPv4) Internet addresses are a scarce public resource, and exposing all servers to the Internet is a security concern.
+Normally, we do not assign public IP, floating IP in OpenStack terminology, to each servers in our Cloud just because of a couple of reasons — public (IPv4) Internet addresses are a scarce public resource, and exposing all servers to the Internet is a security concern.

-For some purpose, within our OpenStack cloud, we had to install FTP server on a private instance and access it from outside of our cloud.
-We use an intermediate server (we call Route Server) to create a tunnel between our network and private servers.
+For some special purpose, within our OpenStack cloud, we wanted to install FTP server on a private instance and access it from outside of our cloud.
+We use an intermediate server (we call Route Server) to create a tunnel between our local network and private servers.
 But, the FTP server has to be publicly accessible without establishing any tunnel.
-I used *iptables* to accomplish it.
+I used *iptables* to accomplish it which I am describing in the subsequent sections.

 ### Solution:
 Setup FTP on a private server.